turbot/guardrails-samples/policy_packs/azure/sql/enforce_encryption_at_rest_for_databases/README.md

 # Enforce Encryption at Rest for Azure SQL Databases

-Enforcing encryption at rest for Azure SQL Databases ensures that all stored data is encrypted, protecting it from unauthorized access and potential breaches.
-This security measure safeguards sensitive information by encrypting the data on disk, making it accessible only to authorized users and applications.
+Enforcing encryption at rest for Azure SQL Databases is crucial for ensuring the confidentiality and integrity of sensitive data.
+This security measure protects data from unauthorized access and breaches, even if the physical storage or the database itself is compromised.

 This [policy pack](https://turbot.com/guardrails/docs/concepts/resources/smart-folders) can help you configure the following settings for storage accounts: